siterig/rockit-core/README.md

 # rockit-core
-Core class used in the Rockit WordPress theme and plugins
+Core class used in the Rockit themes/plugins/addons